bharat029/Udacity-Deep-Reinforcement-Learning-Project-2-Continuous-Control/README.md

 ### Distributed Training

-For this project, we will provide you with two separate versions of the Unity environment:
+For this project, you will be provided with two separate versions of the Unity environment:
 - The first version contains a single agent.
 - The second version contains 20 identical agents, each with its own copy of the environment.